 The ageing process impacts our everyday lives in diverse ways.
 In this cluster, we examine how different individuals and communities are enabled or deterred from healthy ageing.
 We consider the delivery and impact of health and care policies, as well as attitudes and beliefs towards issues such as medicines management and keeping active.

-For more information about our Ageing Lives cluster, contact cluster lead Dr Elizabeth Peel.
-Email: email@example.com
+For more information about our Ageing Lives cluster, contact cluster lead Dr Karen West by Email: email@example.com.

 We have a number of current projects and research interests, which include: